grojanteam/plugin-my-auctions-allegro/readme.txt

 == Frequently Asked Questions ==

-Q: How to import auctions from allegro
+= How to import auctions from allegro =

-A: First, we need to add allegro profile to your plug-in.
+First, we need to add allegro profile to your plug-in.
 Go to My auctions allegro -> Auction settings.
 Click add, set your profile and click save.
 Then you can go to import auctions and choose your added profile and click "Send" to import your auctions.

+== Upgrade Notice ==

+= 1.7 =
+Upgrade is needed if you have version 1.6.2 because of problems with aliases, also if you have WooCommerce Store in your WordPress you can use this plugin to import auctions from allegro as product

 == Change Log ==

+= 1.7.3 =
+- Fix import auctions using cron

+= 1.7.2 =
+- Fix problem with automatic update

+= 1.7 =
+- Import basic information from allegro auctions as WooCommerce Product

+= 1.6.2 =
+- Fix translations again

 = 1.6.1 =
 - Fix synchronize auctions using cron